MicrosoftDocs/msix-docs/msix-src/msix-core/deploy-with-msix-core.md

 ms.custom: "RS5, seodec18"
 ---

-# Get started with MSIX Core
+# Deploying package app with MSIX Core
 As mentioned in the overview, MSIX Core brings MSIX support to your downlevel OS.
 In order to get started, you must ensure that MSIX Core is installed on the OS.
 For your convenience, we provide MSI installers, or ZIP files depending on your preference.
 To locate the installer of your choice, go to our [release page](https://github.com/microsoft/msix-packaging/releases) and under **Assets** you will find the following: